Macklemost/Flick/README.md

 The following **optional** features are implemented:\
 \
 - [ ] User sees an error message when there's a networking error.\
-- [ ] Movies are displayed using a CollectionView instead of a TableView.\
+- [X] Movies are displayed using a CollectionView instead of a TableView.\
 - [ ] User can search for a movie.\
-- [ ] All images fade in as they are loading.\
+- [X] All images fade in as they are loading.\
-- [ ] Customize the UI.\
+- [X] Customize the UI.\
 \
 The following **additional** features are implemented:\
 \
-- [ ] List anything else that you can get done to improve the app functionality!\
+- [X] If a movie has no poster, a default poster picture is put in its place\
 \
 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):\
 \